Parenting advice, hot topics, best buys and family finance tips delivered straight to your inbox.

 There was a problem.
 Please refresh the page and try again.

-Classic, cute and often unique, flower baby names can be a blooming good choice for your little one!
+Flower names can be classic, cute and often unique - a blooming good choice for your little one.

-Flower baby names – such as Rose, Lavender and Lilac - were first popular during the Victorian era and now they’re blossoming once more as parents take to the floral world for name inspiration.
-In recent years, several celebrities have picked flower names for their children.
+Flower names – such as Rose, Lavender and Lilac - were first popular during the Victorian era and now they’re blossoming once more as parents take to the floral world for name inspiration.
+In recent years, several celebrities searching for unique baby names have picked flower names for their children.
 Jamie Oliver likes a flower baby name so much he named three of his daughters after flowers - Poppy Honey Rosie, Daisy Boo Pamela and Petal Blossom Rainbow.

-Sarah Croud, (opens in new tab) a garden designer from Essex, believes that flower names are very uplifting, which is why parents are turning towards them.
+Sarah Croud, a garden designer from Essex, believes that rather than a cool baby name or even an Italian baby name, flower names are uplifting, which is why parents are turning towards them.
 “We all know that being close to nature provides a well needed feel-good factor and one lovely way of staying connected is to use names from nature for our children,” she told us.
 “Using flower names, in particular, can transport us to a past place or invoke a memory related to the smells or colours associated with our favourite flowers or beautiful blooms.”

 Sarah even chose a flower name for her daughter, Daisy, and says she was attracted by the images it conjures up.
 “Daisies are clean, pretty flowers associated with vibrant colours such as bright green, fresh yellow and pure white.
 When spoken, this name conjures up thoughts of warm summer days and blue skies, mixed in with happy memories of hours spent laying in the grass making daisy chains.”